Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Start-to-end three-dimensional simulations

 \section{Start-to-end three-dimensional simulations}

-To demonstrate the feasibility of the proposed technique, start-to-end simulations~\cite{REICHE1999243} have been performed utilizing the electron beam parameters of the Shenzhen Superconducting Soft X-ray Free-electron Laser ($\rm{S}^3$FEL) \cite{wang14th}. $\rm{S}^3$FEL is a newly proposed high repetition-rate X-ray FEL facility, designed to generate EUV and X-ray FELs between 1 and 30 nm with working principle of SASE and EEHG.
-Its longitudinal phase space, current and energy spread distribution are shown in Fig.~\ref{fig3}.
+The feasibility of the proposed method is demonstrated with start-to-end three-dimensional simulations~\cite{REICHE1999243}.
+Beam parameters of $\rm{S}^3$FEL \cite{wang14th} are utilized here. $\rm{S}^3$FEL is a newly proposed high repetition rate X-ray FEL facility, with a beam energy of 2.5 GeV, a peak current of 800 A, an energy spread of 0.19 MeV, and normalized emittance of 0.5 mm·mrad. $\rm{S}^3$FEL aims to generate EUV and X-ray FELs between 1 and 30 nm under the working principle of SASE and seeded FELs.
+The seeding lines are planned to generate intense FEL radiation with the shortest wavelength of about 3 nm.
+Figure~\ref{fig2} presents the current profile along with the longitudinal phase space and the energy spread distribution.

-The electron beam is at 2.5 GeV with duration of 110 fs (FWHM), peak current of 800 A, energy spread of 0.19 MeV and normalized emittance of 0.5 mm·mrad.
+From the figure, one can get that the electron beam has a time duration of about 110 fs (FWHM).
+It can be seen from Fig.~\ref{fig2}(b) that slice energy spread in the current plateau region also varies with time, which contributes to the generation of ultrashort FEL pulses.

+The brief layout of the HOK-EEHG beamline, together with the evolution of the $\beta$-functions are plotted by Ocelot \cite{{AGAPOV2014151}} in Fig.~\ref{fig3}.
+The average value of the $\beta$-function for the whole beamline is around 10, favoring energy modulation and FEL radiation.
 All the undulators used here are the out-of-vacuum and variable gap type.
-The segment lengths of three modulators are 2 m, 3 m, and 2 m, respectively.
-The period length is 9 cm.
-The segment length of the radiator is 4 m with a period length of 4.3 cm.
-The radiation wavelength can be tailored by tuning the seed laser wavelength and undulator gap at a constant electron beam energy.
+Three modulators have segment lengths of 2 m, 3 m, and 2 m, respectively.
+The period lengths are all 9 cm.
+The first modulator resonants at 270 nm, while the second and third modulators resonate at the second harmonic of the seed laser with a wavelength of 135 nm.
+The radiator has a resonant wavelength of 3 nm, a period length of 4.3 cm, and a segment length of 4 m.